Macrometacorp/docs/docs/cep/source/source-error-handling.md

+---
+sidebar_position: 40
-## Error Handling at Stream Source
+title: Error Handling at Source
+---

-When errors are thrown by stream elements subscribed to the stream, the error gets propagated up to the stream that delivered the event to those stream elements.
-By default the error is logged and dropped at the stream, but this behavior can be altered by by adding `OnError` property to the corresponding stream definition.
+When errors are thrown by elements subscribed to the source, the error is propagated up to the source that delivered the event to those stream worker.
+By default, the error is logged and dropped at the source, but this behavior can be altered by by adding `OnError` property to the corresponding source definition.

 ### OnError Property

-`OnError` property can help users to capture the error and the associated event, and handle them gracefully by sending them to a fault stream.
+The `OnError` property can help users to capture the error and the associated event, and handle them gracefully by sending them to a fault stream.

-The `OnError` property and the required `action` to be specified as below.
+The `OnError` property and the required `action` must be specified as below.

 ```sql
 CREATE SOURCE <stream name> WITH (OnError.action='<action>') (<attribute name> <attribute type>, <attribute name> <attribute type>, ... );